 Engagement between IPS and other Prosecutorial Systems

-13. Established in 1995, the International Association of Prosecutors is the first and only worldwide organisation of prosecutors, representing over 300,000 prosecutors from over 176 different countries and territories.
-The main impetus for its formation was the rapid growth in serious transnational crime and the need to meet the challenges this presents through greater international cooperation, to enhance the speed and efficiency in mutual legal assistance and other international cooperative measures.
+12. Established in 1995, the International Association of Prosecutors is the first and only worldwide organisation of prosecutors, representing over 300,000 prosecutors from over 176 different countries and territories.
+The main impetus for its formation was the rapid growth in serious transnational crime and the need to meet the challenges this presents through greater international co-operation.

 13. The 23rd Annual Conference of the IAP was held in Johannesburg, South Africa.
 Our hosts were extremely welcoming and, in the year that they celebrated the centenary of the birth of Nelson Mandela we heard much about the spirit of Ubuntu – a traditional African philosophy, which speaks to their humanity and interconnectedness and a belief that the wellbeing of the South African people is deeply ingrained in the wellbeing of others.

 14. The theme “Prosecutorial Independence – the Cornerstone of Justice to Society” resonated with all prosecuting authorities.
 The hallmark of independence is an environment where prosecutors exercise their mandate without fear, favour or prejudice.
 The absence of political interference and the accountability of prosecutors were identified as critical for prosecutorial independence.
 In both aspects, Scotland fared better than some countries – in some parts of the world a certain level of interconnection between the government and the public prosecutor’s office remains rather than the separation of powers necessary to prevent political interference.